 a) All faculty may be asked to serve as readers for the research paper assessment.
 The instructor of the capstone course will also serve as a reader.
 Departmental Advisory Board (Alumni) members volunteer to serve as second readers also.
 The Chair of the department’s Curriculum and Assessment Committee will summarize the results in a report that will be reported to the department on a yearly basis.

-b.1) The alumni survey is conducted by volunteer faculty members, usually those who teach the Research Methods courses.
-These volunteers also submit a written report to the Curriculum and Assessment Committee, who discusses and analyzes the results and makes a report to the full department faculty each year.

-b.2) The student survey will be administered during a class session of the capstone courses by the instructor.
-This instructor will summarize the results and write a report to the Curriculum & Assessment Committee.
-An oral report is usually given to the C & A Committee as well.
-In turn, the Committee reports to the full department once each year for discussion.
+b.1) The student survey will be administered during a class session of the capstone courses by the instructor.
+This instructor will submit the surveys to the Curriculum & Assessment Committee, which will summarize the results, discuss any findings, and report to the departmental faculty once a year for full discussion.
 6. Describe the procedures used in your academic unit for translating assessment results into program changes.

 Departmental faculty members meet on a monthly basis throughout the academic year.
 At least one meeting per semester is devoted in part or in whole to assessment.
 Additional meetings dedicated specifically to assessment are called if needed.
 Departmental faculty members occasionally discuss assessment-related topics via email on an on-going basis.

-Once results from the research papers, alumni survey and student surveys are analyzed and reported, all full-time faculty participate in a discussion of the results and their impact on the program’s objectives.
-Due to the nature of some of our information gathering – e. g. alumni surveys conducted every three years – actual programmatic changes usually aren’t contemplated until consistent results across different methods and measures (and over multiple years) indicate a definite trend that suggests program or curricular revisions.
+Once results from the research papers and capstone student surveys are analyzed and reported, all full-time faculty participate in a discussion of the results and their impact on the program’s objectives.
+Due to the nature of some of our information gathering, actual programmatic changes usually aren’t contemplated until consistent results across different methods and measures (and over multiple years) indicate a definite trend that suggests program or curricular revisions.

 Departmental faculty members are committed to continuous, on-going self-assessment.
 Results from all of our assessment data collection activities are regularly evaluated to determine if any program changes are indicated.